DocNow/twarc/README.md

 twarc is a command line tool and Python library for archiving Twitter JSON data.
 Each tweet is represented as a JSON object that is [exactly](https://dev.twitter.com/overview/api/tweets) what was returned from the Twitter API.
-Tweets are stored as [line-oriented JSON](https://en.wikipedia.org/wiki/JSON_Streaming#Line-delimited_JSON).
-Twarc will handle
+Tweets are stored as [line-oriented JSON](https://en.wikipedia.org/wiki/JSON_Streaming#Line-delimited_JSON).  twarc will handle
 Twitter API's [rate limits](https://dev.twitter.com/rest/public/rate-limiting) for you.
-In addition to letting you collect tweets Twarc can also help you collect users, trends and hydrate tweet ids.
+In addition to letting you collect tweets twarc can also help you collect users, trends and hydrate tweet ids.

 twarc was developed as part of the [Documenting the Now](http://www.docnow.io)